 We chose mid-fire stoneware as our primary medium because of its durability and its exceptional range of glaze character.
 Unlike painting, glazing is a chemical reaction that happens under heat and begets subtle differences every time.
-This artisanal process makes each of our lamps unique.
-We produce in small batches, each kiln load with its own set of nuanced details, color variations and character.
+This hands-on process makes each of our lamps unique.
+We produce in small batches, each kilnload with its own set of nuanced details, color variations and character.
 Taking this into account, we carefully match lamp pairs so they partner well together.

 Our Core Glazes

-To achieve the refined finish of Fossil Gray, we apply multiple glazes in sequence, carefully firing the vessel.
+To achieve the refined finish of Fossil Gray, we apply multiple glazes in sequence before firing the vessel.
 This can yield a vertical striation reminiscent of a Scandinavian hare's fur or a more even, speckled surface.
 The range is shown below.

-Obsidian is a rich black satin glaze with a crystalline texture.
+Obsidian is a rich black satin glaze with a subtle sheen to its surface.

-White Quartz has a subtle crackle and an almost crystalline eggshell quality.
+White Quartz is a satin glaze with an almost crystalline eggshell quality.

 Our Charcoal is a rich dark gray with a quiet hint of sage.
 The glaze treatment at the top of each lamp body results in a range of beautiful textures and draping qualities.

 Pigeon is a plush celadon/gray with a glossy surface.
 The top break on cylindrical forms and the base of some vessel forms often take on a warm honey color before easing into the celadon of the main body.
 Each firing offers varying nuanced details, from solid color to lightly speckled patterns.

 We carve or apply all of these custom surfaces by hand.
 Our Carved and Bouclé finishes are available on Miller, Lancaster and Laurel bodies, all finished in our rich, metallic Anthracite glaze.
 The Canyon finish in Obsidian and the Pale Canyon finish in Fossil Gray are available on any of our cylindrical forms.
 See these finishes on all available lamp styles on our Editions page.